CuiranVivianShi/NIH_network/README.md

 ## Data

-The processed grant-level and PI-level datasets are available at: https://huggingface.co/datasets/LiLabUNC/NIH-MPINet
+The processed grant-level dataset, PI-level dataset, and the corresponding network objects are available at: https://huggingface.co/datasets/LiLabUNC/NIH-MPINet

-Raw datasets are located in the `data/` folder, including:
-- NIH RePORTER exported datasets
-- adjacency matrix, node list, and edge list for the full data and the largest connected component

 ## Code description